nusnlp/geccl/README.md

 cd fairseq
 pip install --editable .
 ```
-* Download our generated positive and negative samples in [data]().
+* Download generated positive and negative samples in [data](https://drive.google.com/drive/folders/1_DQ6bEXihB_BvLrY2_PXz3FfjLUixGv9?usp=sharing).

-* Fine-tune the model for CL using 1 GPU using the train.sh in train-scripts folder.
+* Fine-tune the model for CL using 1 GPU using the train.sh in train-scripts folder, please specify the path to your gec-pseudo folder and path to your binarized data folder.
 ```
 chmod +x train.sh
 ./train.sh 0 model/test-cl
 ```
-* Fine-tune the model for CL- using 1 GPU using the train-.sh in train-scripts folder.
+* Fine-tune the model for CL- using 1 GPU using the train-.sh in train-scripts folder, please specify the path to your gec-pseudo folder and path to your binarized data folder.
 ```
 chmod +x train-.sh
 ./train-.sh 0 model/test-cl-